LaphaeL12304/LaphaeL-aicmd/README.md

 ---

-## V1.2.3 Update
+## 🎉What's New in V1.2.3

-1. Support multi-languages (currently only English and Simplified Chinese)
+1. Multi-language support (currently only Simplified Chinese and English)
-2. Added `locales`file
+2. Added `locales` file
-3. Move configurations to `~/.resources` file
+3. Moved configuration files to `~/.config` folder
 4. Project renamed to `LaphaeL-aicmd`
-5. Improved help text when entering `/help` in the program
+5. Improved help documentation printed when entering `/help`
-6. Improved usage of poetry and nix (thanks to contributions from [DataEraserC](https://github.com/DataEraserC))
+6. Optimized use of poetry and nix (thanks to code contributions from [DataEraserC](https://github.com/DataEraserC))

 > [!WARNING]
 >